unbit/spockfs/README.md

 Expected status: 200 OK on success

-This is only a "check" for permission on a file as all of the spockfs operations are stateless.
+This is only a "check" for permissions on a file as all of the spockfs operations are stateless.

 raw HTTP example